vmware/build-tools-for-vmware-aria/docs/archive/doc/markdown/use-workstation-vro-project.md

 Every \*.ts file will be compiled into one of the corresponding types.

-- Actions (sample.ts) will be compiled into the module < groupId >.< artifactId >.<the path under src/ folder>
+- Actions (sample.ts) will be compiled into the module \<groupId>.\<artifactId>.\<the path under `src/` folder>.
 - Tests (sample.test.ts) will not be added to the vRO package, but will be compiled into Javascript and triggered the same way as for the JS based projects
 - Configuration Elements (sample.conf.ts), Policies (sample.pl.ts), Workflows (sample.wf.ts) will be placed and named depending on their deocrator "path" and "name" properties.
 Resource Elements placement is depending on \*.element_info.json descriptor.
-If those are missing form the decorator  description they are defined under the < artifactId >.<the path under src/ folder> category
+If those are missing form the decorator  description they are defined under the \<artifactId>.\<the path under `src/` folder> category.
 - VRA 8 workflow form (sample.wf.form.json) will be attached to its corresponding Workflow (sample.wf.ts)
 - Types (sample.d.ts) will not be added to the final package.